tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/as_start_instance_refresh.html.markdown

 * `batch_number` - (Required, Int) Batch quantity.
 The batch quantity should be a positive integer greater than 0, but cannot exceed the total number of instances pending refresh.
 * `batch_pause` - (Optional, String) Pause policy between batches.
 Default value: Automatic.
 Valid values: <br><li>FIRST_BATCH_PAUSE: Pause after the first batch update completes.</li> <li>BATCH_INTERVAL_PAUSE: Pause between each batch update.</li> <li>AUTOMATIC: No pauses.
+* `max_surge` - (Optional, Int) Maximum Extra Quantity.
+After setting this parameter, a batch of pay-as-you-go extra instances will be created according to the launch configuration before the rolling update starts, and the extra instances will be destroyed after the rolling update is completed.

 ## Attributes Reference